--heat safe spatula or wooden spoon
+- Heat safe spatula or wooden spoon

--heavy bottomed pot (non-stick is easier to clean) – If using non-stick, it may be difficult to know if your caramel has reached the desired shade of amber.
+- Heavy bottomed pot (non-stick is easier to clean) – If using non-stick, it may be difficult to know if your caramel has reached the desired shade of amber.
 Simply use a heat safe utensil to remove a few drops of caramel to a white plate.

--reliable candy thermometer – you will risk burning your sugar if you don’t have an absolutely accurate thermometer; cheapos from the supermarket typically don’t cut it
+- Reliable candy thermometer – you will risk burning your sugar if you don’t have an absolutely accurate thermometer; cheapos from the supermarket typically don’t cut it.

 - Give your undivided attention to the caramel sauce while you are preparing it.

 - Caramel is HOT!
 Be careful.
 For reference- Water boils at 212°F, we are taking this sugar mixture over 350 degrees, so it’s incredibly hot.

 - When you add the heavy cream to the pot of molten sugar, it will bubble violently and steam will escape.
 Stand back and keep your face away from the pot!

 - Avoid a caramel catastrophe by making sure your heavy bottomed pot is large enough.
 Trust me; you do not want this caramel sauce to boil over onto your stove.
 It will bring you to tears.
 When you’re done, be sure to soak your pot and tools with hot water to help the cleaning process.

 - Make sure your stirring utensil is heat proof.
 I typically use a wooden spoon or a silicone spatula.

 Uses for Homemade Caramel Sauce:

--eat it with a spoon
+- Eat it with a spoon

--spoon it over your favorite ice cream
+- Spoon it over your favorite ice cream

--drizzle it over your favorite baked goods
+- Drizzle it over your favorite baked goods

--stir it into your morning latte to create a homemade caramel macchiato
+- Stir it into your morning latte to create a homemade caramel macchiato

--use it as a dip for fresh apple slices
+- Use it as a dip for fresh apple slices

--jar these up and pass along to friends and family; just be sure to tell them it needs to be stored in the refrigerator
+- Jar these up and pass along to friends and family; just be sure to tell them it needs to be stored in the refrigerator

 Homemade Caramel Sauce

-1 cup sugar
+- 1 cup sugar

-1 tablespoon corn syrup
+- 1 tablespoon light corn syrup

-1/4 liquid cup water
+- 1/4 liquid cup water

-1/2 liquid cup heavy cream, heated until warm
+- 1/2 liquid cup heavy cream, heated until warm

-2 tablespoons unsalted butter, softened
+- 2 tablespoons unsalted butter, softened

-½ teaspoon fine grain sea salt
+- ½ teaspoon fine grain sea salt

-1 teaspoon pure vanilla extract
+- 1 teaspoon pure vanilla extract

-1. In a heavy saucepan (at least 5 cup capacity), stir together the sugar, syrup, and water until the sugar is completely moistened.
+- In a heavy saucepan (at least 5 cup capacity), stir together the sugar, syrup, and water until the sugar is completely moistened.
 Place your candy thermometer into the pot taking care that it is tip in immersed into the sugar mixture.

 - Stop stirring completely and allow it to boil undisturbed until it turns a deep amber (like the color of Bass Ale) (see notes below).

-3. Use a high-temperature heat-resistant rubber spatula or wooden spoon to stir the mixture until smooth, scraping up the thicker part that settles on the bottom.
+- Use a high-temperature heat-resistant rubber spatula or wooden spoon to stir the mixture until smooth, scraping up the thicker part that settles on the bottom.
 If any lumps develop, return the pan to the heat and stir until they dissolve.

-Allow the sauce to cool for 3 minutes.
+- Allow the sauce to cool for 3 minutes.
 Gently stir in the vanilla extract.